SECTION 1. Philosophy and rationale

 ARTICLE 2.
 Criteria for reversing an on-field ruling

-- If there is clear, indisputable evidence that a ruling on the field was incorrect or that something within the scope of the review procedure occurred and was missed by the on-field officials, the video judge will advise the on-field officials to reverse their ruling(s).
+- If there is clear, indisputable evidence that a ruling on the field was incorrect or that something within the scope of the review procedure occurred and was missed by the on-field officials, the video judge will advise the on-field officials to change their ruling(s).

-- If there is other evidence (e.g. not indisputable), the video judge shall inform the on-field officials of the evidence available and give them the opportunity to reverse their ruling(s) when that evidence is combined with evidence from their own observations.
+- If there is other evidence (e.g. not indisputable), the video judge shall inform the on-field officials of the evidence available and give them the opportunity to change their ruling(s) when that evidence is combined with evidence from their own observations.
 The video judge may not override the judgment of any of the on-field

 officials, but may advise them.
 The final determination of fact(s) shall remain with the on-field officials.